ArctosDB/documentation-wiki/_documentation/entity.markdown

 ### Entity

 Arctos Entities are simply catalog records in a special collection.
-Arctos Entities are identified with a unique identifier (in the form of a URL that begins with https://arctos.database.museum/guid/Arctos:Entity:) and an integer.
+Arctos Entities are identified with a unique identifier (the record GUID) which may serve as a linking or unifying identifier in related records, and the Entity data object may carry data of it's own.
+Information which pertains to the pack, individual, set, or group but not to any single "component" is appropriate to include.
+(DO NOT blindly use the 'Entity Magic' tool to replicate data carried by components; carefully consider the detrimental effects of denormalization before including any independent data.)

 ### Entity Component Assertions